eneserdo1/Covid19DataVisualization/README.md

 <b>Each XML element enclosed by the two tags <record> and </record> contains the date, daily numbers of COVID-19 cases and deaths of a particular country, and information about this country.I parse the given XML document to extract all of the records and then keep them in a right Collection implementation.</b>

+<b>After extracting the data from the specified XML file, ı visualize it by using tables graphs. </b>

 </ul>